USAFA-ECE/ece382/_sources/Assignments/project.md

 **Requirements:**

+- <span style="color:blue"> Implement your code in `Level2.3`.
+Avoid implementing your final project in the Lab 17 files.
+(Updated on 24 Nov 2023) </span>
 - Your robot must effectively explore the maze using distance sensors.
 - Ensure that your robot reaches the goal and halts before colliding with the wall.
 - Your robot should display alternating flashes of red and blue LEDs, with each color lasting 0.5 seconds.